kaorahi/lizgoban/README.md

 * Open URL (by drag & drop or clipboard)
 * Save/load analyses to/from SGF in Lizzie-compatible format
 * Restriction of analysis region like KaTrain
-* Free editing of stones in the middle of a game
+* Free editing of stones in the middle of a game, including board position copy-paste
+* Next move quiz
 * [Import stone positions from diagram images](http://kaorahi.github.io/lizgoban/src/sgf_from_image/sgf_from_image.html) like [img2sgf](https://github.com/hanysz/img2sgf)
 * [Experimental] Use your favorite images for the board and the stones